 Assessing compliance through mechanisms such as the Public Service Employee Surveys, Management Accountability Framework (as appropriate), other data collection methods, regular consultation with employee union representatives, and with discussions such as those through focus groups, in partnership with the employee union representatives.

-- supporting the President and the Vice-President (Human Resources) as appropriate in the above stated responsibilities; and
+- supporting the President, the Secretary General and the Vice-President (Human Resources) as appropriate in the above stated responsibilities.

 Formal resolution process - complaints

 - specifically for the administration of formal complaints and related measures made pursuant to this policy and its associated directive.

 - understanding this policy and its associated directive and explaining their provisions to their employees;

 - actively fostering a work environment which is free from inappropriate behaviour;